Deploy CloudFormation Stack

 - ECS Fargate cluster with container services

-- API Gateway for Teams webhook
+- API Gateway for Teams and/or Google Chat webhooks

 - Network infrastructure (VPC, subnets, security groups)